Home Remedies For Stomach Pain In Kids

 Honey can be added to warm herbal teas or you may even feed a teaspoon to your toddler for anti-bacterial action (honey should not be heated and should not be given to children below 1 year of age).

-2. Probiotics and soothing foods:
+2. Probiotics and soothing foods for stomach problems:

 Yogurt is a natural probiotic.
 It neutralises stomach cramps and diarrhoea.
 The good bacteria in yogurt replaces the microbes lost from the gut and helps reinstate the microflora.
 You may soak fenugreek seeds, grind them into a paste and mix this into your child’s yogurt to relieve the child from distress.
 If your toddler doesn’t resent eating, offer him bland, non-spicy soothing foods like rice or khichdi in small quantities.
 Avoid giving him greasy, spicy foods as these are difficult to digest and may upset your child further.